-- 3.2.
-Moderate misconduct (type 2) - 3.2.1.
-Reserved for academic misconduct that affects a large assessment (>5%) or that impacts other students or OIHI community. - 3.2.2.
-Academic misconduct during mid-term or final examinations always constitutes Type 2 misconduct. - 3.2.3.
-Repetition of Type 1 misconduct. - 3.2.4.
-Mandatory sanction(s) for type 2 misconduct: - 3.3.
-Major misconduct (type 3) - 3.3.1.
+3.3.
+Major misconduct (type 3)

+- 3.3.1.
 Typically reserved for serious academic misconduct which significantly impacts other students or OIHI community. - 3.3.2.
 Sabotage and misrepresentation always constitute type 3 misconduct. - 3.3.3.
-Repetition of type 2 misconduct. - 3.4.
-Severe misconduct (type 4) - 3.4.1.
+Repetition of type 2 misconduct.

+3.4.
+Severe misconduct (type 4)

+- 3.4.1.
 Typically reserved for the most extreme academic misconduct.
-This could include theft of college materials, destruction of property, sabotage or the forgery of student identification. - 3.4.2.
-Repetition of type 3 misconduct - 4.
+This could include the forgery of student identification or fraud for academic purposes. - 3.4.2.
+Academic misconduct of this type may also be considered non-academic and subject to consequences described in the 4-402 Administrative Withdrawal and Expulsion Policy. - 3.4.3.
+Repetition of type 3 misconduct. - 4.
 Faculty have the right and responsibility to interpret suspected academic misconduct in a way that is appropriate for their students and the course environment. - 4.1.
 Faculty should consider leniency for students to practice academic integrity and learn from their mistakes provided that: - 4.1.1.
 An observed misconduct is minor in nature - 4.1.2.
 The student is early in their studies or otherwise new to the discipline/activity - 4.1.3.
 The student has expressed remorse, a desire to learn or a willingness to improve. - 4.2.
 Faculty must have sound reasoning and verifiable evidence to report academic misconduct of types 2 and above. - 4.2.1.
 Examples of verifiable evidence include but are not limited to cheat sheets, witnesses, camera footage and digital access/activity reports. - 4.3.
-Faculty are encouraged to consult the academic integrity procedure, examination guidelines, and their program manager for more information on reporting instances of academic misconduct. - 5.
-Generative Artificial Intelligence (AI)'s Impact on Academic Integrity continually evolves and so too should OIHI's stance on its use in an educational setting.
+Faculty are encouraged to consult the academic integrity procedure, examination guidelines, and their program lead/supervisor or Academic Director for more information on reporting instances of academic misconduct. - 5.
+Generative Artificial Intelligence (AI)'s Impact on Academic Integrity continually evolves and so too should OIHI's stance on its use in an educational setting. - 5.1.
+Faculty, staff, and students should consult OIHI's AI guidelines for information regarding expectations for them.
+OIHI is committed to updating these guidelines as technologies and industry trends develop. - 5.2.
+Faculty reserve the right to decide whether artificial intelligence is acceptable in their classes.
+Students must adhere to their faculty's expectations. - 6.
+Academic Staff must report and record Academic Misconduct